StijnWoestenborghs/energy-demand-forecasting/README.md

 1. **Preprocess**

-> Make sure you have setup the right setting in the configuration file.
+> Make sure you have configured the right settings in the configuration file.
 >
-> - MacOS: `make setup`
+> - MacOS: `make preprocess`
-> - Windows: `make setup-win`
+> - Windows: `make preprocess-win`

 2. **Train and validate**